DMM TOC > 500 Additional Mailing Services|

 a.
 Enter on the receipt part of the Form 3804, the name and complete address of the person or firm to whom the mail is addressed.

 c.
 Place the correct endorsement on the address side of the mailpiece.
-Enter the return receipt for merchandise number on Form 3811.
-Address the form to yourself and attach it to the front of the mailpiece.
-If the Form 3811 would cover the address, attach it to the back of the mailpiece.
+Enter the return receipt for merchandise number on Form 3811 and address it to yourself on the reverse of the return receipt.
+Attach it to the front of the mailpiece (or the back) so the card does not cover the address.
 The name of the person to whom the return receipt is to be returned must be the same as that of the sender.

 e.
-To request waiver of signature, detach both parts of the gummed sections of label 3804 and attach to the mailpiece.
-By signing the waiver on Form 3804, the mailer authorizes the USPS delivery employee to sign the return receipt in lieu of obtaining the addressee's or addressee's agent's signature.
+To request waiver of signature, detach both parts of the gummed label sections of Form 3804 and attach them to the mailpiece.
+By signing the waiver on Form 3804, the mailer authorizes the USPS delivery employee to sign the return receipt in lieu of obtaining the signature of the addressee or the addressee agent.
 The item is then delivered to the addressee's mail receptacle or other secure location.